Перейти до вмісту

 • kubectl scale works via the scale subresource

-• Self-healing works (deleted Deployment is recreated)
+• Self-healing works because a deleted Deployment is recreated